damo-da/empathy/index.md

 ## Build instructions

-The instructions to build can be found on the [wiki section](https://github.com/underscoredam/empathy/wiki/Build-Instructions)
+The instructions to build can be found over [here](build-instructions)